charlespnh/postgres-demo/README.md

 The CRUD application is written in pure Go.
 Connection and queries to PostgreSQL is made possible thanks to Go postgres database driver ```github.com/lib/pq``` as well as Go standard library for generic interface around SQL databases ```database/sql```.
-The client is terminal UI (a text-based interface yet is so much more than raw CLI and, when done right, can be more aesthetically pleasing than an average GUI), using external library ```https://github.com/charmbracelet/bubbletea```.
+The client is terminal UI (a text-based interface but quite more than simple raw CLI and, when done right, can be more aesthetically pleasing than an average GUI), using external library ```https://github.com/charmbracelet/bubbletea```.